stromatolith/peabox/README.md

 **some more features of interest:**
 - visualisable test functions: watch how solutions become better and better, this speeds up your trial and error iteration cycle
-- algorithm codes: simple ES, CMA-ES, simple RCGA, scatter search
+- algorithm codes: PSO, simple ES, CMA-ES, simple RCGA, scatter search
 - examples of combinations of different oldschool EAs
 - how to call the CEC-2013 test function suite, which is coded in C, from within python via ctypes
 - there's a tutorial, just go to the readme in the tutorial folder